 Although China's enactment of the Enterprise Income Tax Law, effective January 1, 2008, provided a 10% withholding tax upon non-residents with respect to capital gains, significant uncertainties remain.
 Such uncertainties may result in capital gains imposed upon the Fund relative to companies headquartered, managed or listed in China.
-While the application and enforcement of this law to the Fund remain subject to clarification, to the extent that such taxes are imposed on any capital gains of the Fund relative to companies headquartered, managed or listed in China, the Fund's NAV or returns may be adversely impacted.
+While the application and enforcement of this law to the Fund relative to companies headquartered, managed or the extent that such taxes are imposed on any capital gains of the Fund relative to companies headquartered, managed or listed in China, the Fund's NAV or returns may be adversely impacted.